 On the Trail of Hans Christian Andersen in Odense

-Odense features as one of its top assets the Danish fairy tale writer Hans Christian Andersen who was born here on April 2 1805.
-His birthplace in Hans Jensens Stræde is open for visits – and is since summer 2021 integrated into a brand new museum revealing aspects and telling the life of the famous author in an inspiring way – through his own eyes!
+Odense features as one of its top assets the Danish fairy tale writer Hans Christian Andersen, who was born here on April 2 1805.
+His birthplace in Hans Jensens Stræde is open for visits – and is, since summer 2021, integrated into a brand new museum revealing aspects and telling the life of the famous writer, in an inspiring way – through his own eyes!

-When Hans Christian Andersen was two years old, his family moved to Munkemøllestræde where they lived from 1807 until 1819.
-Also this house can still be located in the city.
-It was here the boy Hans Christian lived when he at the age of 11 lost his father.
+When Hans Christian Andersen was two years old, his family moved to Munkemøllestræde, where they lived from 1807 until 1819.
+Also, this house still exists in the city.
+It was here the boy Hans Christian lived when he, at the age of 11, lost his father.

-Since his early childhood he had been interested in stories… and despite his mother trying to secure his future through apprenticeships within both weaving, as a tailor and even in the tobacco business, he wanted to pursue his career in a more imaginary and artistic field.
+Since early childhood, he had been interested in stories, and despite his mother trying to secure his future through apprenticeships within both weaving, as a tailor and even in the tobacco business, he wanted to pursue his career in a more imaginary and artistic field.

 Take a tour: Odense Romantic City Tour

-From here his writing career took off – and along with undertaking journeys in Europe, he wrote and published his stories.
-Travelling was an important part of his career and gave him profound inspiration to his novels and fairy tales.
+From here, his writing career took off – and along with undertaking journeys in Europe, he wrote and published his stories.
+Travelling was an important part of his career and gave him profound inspiration for his novels and fairy tales.
 His motto was – not without reason: To travel is to live!

 Some of his best known – and worldwide translated fairy tales are The Swineherd, The Nightingale, The Shepherdess and Chimney Sweep, The Steadfast Tin Soldier, The Princess on the Pea, Little Claus and Store Claus – and there are ‘countless’ more (probably 168 in all)!